-Source, Stats SA Census\ 2011
+Source, Stats SA Census 2011

-The figure above indicates that Black African Population group has the highest proportion of over 60% in ward 4, followed by White Population group at 24% leaving the Indian and coloured population being the minority with 6% and 1% respectively.
+According to the figure above, the black African population group has the highest proportion of over 60% in Ward 4, followed by the white population group at 24%, with the Indian and colored populations as minorities at 6% and 1%, respectively.

-6.2 Age and Gender Profile
+1.1 Age and Gender Profile

-Knowledge about the age-sex distribution of a population is valuable information on demographics and social economic concerns.
-Figure - below presents the distribution of the ward population by age and sex.
-The figures below show that there are a fairly large proportion of females than males in all age groups, except for younger and middle age groups (00-04 and 35-39) where a proportion of males is higher than females.
-At an elderly stage 85+ more females seems to be surviving that males.
+Knowing a population's age-sex distribution is useful information for demographics and social economic concerns.
+The figure below depicts the age and gender distribution of the ward population.
+The figures below show that there is a fairly large proportion of females compared to males in all age groups, with the exception of the younger and middle age groups (00-04 and 35-39), where the proportion of males is higher.
+At the elderly stage, females appear to outlive males by 85 percent or more.